swhoho/dable/README.md

               (6)
-              @app.route('/news/rec')?*
+              @app.route('/news/rec')?url=*
-                                  based on word2vec, this result provides you related news of *
+                                  based on word2vec, result provides you related news of *
                                   * can be url or the aid number**  (ex)aid = 0008797715)
-                                  ** aid number is the last 10 digit of IT News url.
+                                  ** aid number is the last 10 digit of IT News url. please check use your similarity table data to perform this api.

 (do not run/operate files below)
 -newsdao.py : code to save and operate api function from webserver.py